dsrichard97/dsrichard97/README.md

 💫 <b> Other Projects </b> ...
 </p>

-* [Projects](https://dsrichard97.github.io/portfolio/) - A combination of different data projects.
+* [A Collection of Diverse Projects](https://dsrichard97.github.io/portfolio/) - A combination of different data projects.